buddypress/buddypress/readme.txt

 = Will this work on WordPress multisite? =

 Yes!
-If your WordPress installation has multisite enabled, BuddyPress will support the global tracking of sites, posts and comments.
+If your WordPress installation has multisite enabled, BuddyPress will support the global tracking of blogs, posts and comments.

 = Where can I get support? =